tsawler/linear-regression-python/README.md

 - R-squared values for training and test data (measure of model fit)
 - RMSE (Root Mean Squared Error) for training and test data (average prediction error)
 - Sample results showing actual vs. predicted prices
+- If requested, the predicted price for a house with the specified square footage

 Example output:
 ```